nmfs-ost/ss3-source-code/coding_style.md

     ivector parmlist(1,2*number);

 ### Semi-colons
-Use semi-colons to end each statement, especially if this will be passed through "clang-format" or the "pretty_tpl" routine which uses it.
+Use semi-colons to end each statement.
 Clang-format will join statements together if they are not separated by semi-colons.

-## Clang Format
+## Indenting
-The utility clang-format does not understand TPL code.
-To contain its activity in C++ sections, insert a line at the beginning

-    LOCAL_CALCS
-     // clang-format on

-and at the end

-     // clang-format off
-    END_CALCS
+Use 2 spaces to indent each level of code to make it obvious what code belongs together.